-- Remain calm and notify others in the area of the alarm if they did not hear it. - Listen for next steps. - Take personal items, but if you are away from belongings when the evacuation is ordered, you should exit the building immediately and not return for personal items. - Assist persons with disabilities or call College Administrators or Campus Security for assistance. - Leave lights on, close doors and windows, but do not lock them. - Stay with group. - Exit the building via the nearest safe exit route.
+- Remain calm and notify others in the area of the alarm if they did not hear it. - Listen for next steps. - Take personal items, but if you are away from belongings when the evacuation is ordered, you should exit the building immediately and not return for personal items. - Leave lights on, close doors and windows, but do not lock them.

+- Stay with group. - Exit the building via the nearest safe exit route.
 Walk, do not run.
 Do not use elevators to exit. - Gather at the indicated evacuation site away from the building and await instructions. - Report any missing or trapped people to the emergency responders and College Administrative. - Do not reenter the building until emergency staff gives the "all clear" signal.
 In some cases, the fire alarm will be silenced, and staff members placed at building entrances to keep people out until the incident has been resolved.